Kara Lawson: Coaching career

 On June 27, 2019, the Boston Celtics of the National Basketball Association (NBA) announced that Lawson would join the team as an assistant coach.
 During her tenure as assistant coach in the 2019–20 season, Lawson worked closely with Marcus Smart, a defensive-minded point guard, as a shooting coach.

 On July 11, 2020, it was announced that Lawson was hired as the head coach of the Duke Blue Devils women's basketball team.
 She brought on Winston Gandy, Tia Jackson, and Beth Cunningham as assistant coaches.
 Her first season as head coach lasted four games after the decision to end the season in late December 2020 due to concerns over the COVID-19 pandemic.

 In the 2020 Summer Olympics, Lawson coached the USA team to a gold medal in the 3x3 basketball, defeating China 18–15 in the title match.
 In February 2024, she was announced as the assistant coach for the USA Women's Olympic Basketball Team.
+In September 2025, it was announced that she would be the head coach of Team USA through 2028.

 Lawson credits Pat Summitt with teaching her how to hold players accountable as a coach.